 What is Colorectal Cancer?

+Colorectal (bowel) cancer occurs when abnormal cells in the colon or rectum begin to grow and divide in an uncontrolled way, forming a tumour.
+The colon and rectum are part of the digestive system, helping to absorb nutrients and remove waste from the body.
 Most colorectal cancers start as small growths called polyps on the inner lining of the bowel.
 While most polyps are harmless, some can turn into cancer over time.
 Colorectal cancer affects both men and women, typically developing after the age of 50.
-Like many cancers, colorectal cancer genetic screening and early detection is key, as it can greatly improve the chances of successful treatment.

 Should I Consider Genetic Colorectal Cancer Testing?